 How to Detox From Toxins Before Pregnancy?

 There will always be toxins around you.
 From the moment your child is born, he or she will be exposed to toxins.
 There is nothing you can do about it.
-However, knowing that earlier exposure to pollutants is far more harmful, why not lower your own toxicity levels before you get pregnant?
-Here are the things you can do:
+But knowing that earlier exposure to pollutants is far more harmful, why not lower your own toxicity levels before you get pregnant?

 That includes lobster, shrimp and all the other bottom feeders.
 If you do eat sea food, do it rarely.
 I hear you say: “But what about Omega-3?”